 Soon we were eating our three course meal with real plates and cutlery.
 Wine was on offer throughout our meals and we happily indulged.
 The food itself was quite good and a definite improvement on the economy offerings.
 The dessert was a struggle for me to eat, as there was almost too much food.

 The wine had done it’s job so I settled down to have a sleep after I had eaten.
-The tilted flat seats we actually quite comfortable.
+The tilted flat seats were actually quite comfortable.
 I didn’t at all feel like I was sliding downwards.
 I am not a good sleeper on any form of transport, so I was happy to get a solid five hours sleep.
 While more sleep would have been great, this was a huge improvement over what I would have had in economy.

 On waking I still had a substantial amount of time to occupy as this flight is 13.5 hours long.
 I grabbed the noise cancelling headphones supplied, and switched on the Emirates entertainment system ICE.
 I usually have trouble with headphones being too big for me, but these fit nicely and the noise cancellation was fabulous at getting rid of that continuous drone of the plane.
 ICE has so many choices available!
 There were movies that were still in the cinemas in Australia, many tv series, documentaries, and sports options and also games and music.
 It should be noted that ICE is no different in business than in economy, but surely it is one of the best entertainment systems offered on flights.